sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 - For Sourcegraph <=3.38, if rate limiting is configured more than once for the same code host instance, the most restrictive limit will be used.
 - For Sourcegraph >=3.39, rate limiting should be enabled and configured for each individual code host connection.

-**NOTE** Internal rate limiting is only currently applied when synchronising changesets in [batch changes](../../batch_changes/index.md), repository permissions and repository metadata from code hosts.
+> NOTE: Internal rate limiting is only currently applied when synchronising changesets in [batch changes](../../batch_changes/index.md), repository permissions and repository metadata from code hosts.

 ## Configuration